 Roundup is primarily a weed killer, an herbicide, and it has become the most widely used herbicide in the world.
 It’s used wherever weeds grow: Lawns, farms, gardens, greenhouses, parks and more.
 It is used commercially by professionals in the farming, landscaping and agricultural sectors, and by homeowners as well.
 Monsanto makes Roundup, (though Bayer recently bought Monsanto), and this product earned more than $6 billion in revenue annually in recent years.
 More than 250 million pounds of it is used each year globally.
 The ingredient that many believe causes non-Hodgkin’s Lymphoma and other types of cancers is called glyphosate, and in 2015, the World Health Organization (WHO) termed glyphosate a “probable human carcinogen”.

-First, product liability cases like this can be filed, generally speaking, in either state court or state court, depending on the facts of the case.
+First, product liability cases like this can be filed, generally speaking, in either state court or federal court, depending on the facts of the case.
 The initial Roundup cases were filed in state courts and resulted in very high verdicts favoring the plaintiffs.
 The first of these verdicts came in August 2018 when a jury in a California state court awarded the plaintiff damages of $289 million (a judge later reduced the damages to $78.5 million).
-In March 2019, another California trial produced an incredible verdict of $2 billion – $1 billion of which were for punitive damages (damages to punish the defendant, rather than compensate the plaintiff.)
+In March 2019, another California trial produced an incredible verdict of $2 billion – $1 billion of which were for punitive damages (damages to punish the defendant, rather than to simply compensate the plaintiff.)
 Those 2 state court cases were then followed by the first federal court Roundup case, which resulted in an $80 million jury award to a plaintiff.
-All plaintiffs in these cases claimed that exposure Roundup caused them to develop non-Hodgkin’s lymphoma (cancer).
+All plaintiffs in these cases claimed that exposure Roundup caused them to develop non-Hodgkin’s lymphoma (NHL).
 Those initial cases were against chemical products giant Johnson & Johnson, but J&J was subsequently bought by pharmaceutical giant Bayer, so now Bayer is battling these cases.
 The rumor in legal circles is that Bayer wants to negotiate a global settlement of Roundup claims before any more cases come out in favor of plaintiffs.

 What Are Roundup Cases Generally Worth?

 Whenever a class action MDL has been established involving similar claims against a defendant, such as with Roundup, the outcomes and verdict amounts of the first few trials are generally utilized as the basis for the plaintiffs and the defendant to negotiate a “global settlement” that will apply to future cases.
 As described above, the initial Roundup trials resulted in a series of massive verdicts for the plaintiffs.
-Because the first few Roundup trials discussed above resulted in high awards for the plaintiffs, my prediction is that the global settlement package in the federal Roundup cases is likely going to be very high.
+Because the first few Roundup trials discussed above resulted in high awards for the plaintiffs, my prediction as a Massachusetts Roundup lawyer is that the global settlement package in the federal Roundup cases is likely going to be very high.

 As of the date of this blog post, there are presently more than 1,600 Roundup cases pending and I would not think it unrealistic to expect that an additional 1,000 or so cases will be filed over the 12 months.
 Assuming that a global settlement is negotiated in the federal MDL, it would probably incorporate some type of tiered structure for the cases involved, depending on duration of exposure to Roundup, and severity of symptoms.